• Home

 3 Days Beijing Package Tour: City Highlights & Great Wall

-Since the 240 hours are counted from 00:00 on the day following entry, your duration of stay is actually more than 10 days and it would be better if you could arrive in the morning.
+Since the 240 hours are counted from 00:00 on the day following entry, your maximum duration of stay is actually more than 10 days, and it’s better if to arrive in the morning.

 Plan a China Tour with China Xian Tour

-The top 12 tourist attractions and landmarks in China not only introduces the country’s splendid history and culture behind ancient wonders, but also leads visitors to feel the uncanny workmanship of the nature.
-Exploring these sites will leave you with unforgettable memories in the tours to China and a deeper understanding of China’s rich heritage.
+The top 12 tourist attractions and landmarks in China not only introduce the country’s splendid history and culture behind ancient wonders, it also lets visitors experience the awe-inspiring workmanship of nature.
+Exploring these sites will leave you with unforgettable memories of your tour of ChinaĀ and a deeper understanding of the country’s rich heritage.

-And China Xian TourĀ can plan a trip to cover all the scenic spots you prefer.
-Also, we can book the tickets and hotels in advance and assign a professional guide and a driver for you so that you can enjoy a smooth and immersive tour in China.
-So contact us right now!
+If you’re not sure where to start, China Xian TourĀ can plan a trip that covers all the scenic spots you want to visit.
+We can even book tickets and hotels in advance and assign a professional guide and a driver to you so that you can enjoy a smooth and immersive tour in China.
+So what are you waiting for?
+Start planning your perfect trip today!

-See more China’s top attractions at Top 15 Things to Do in ChinaĀ and 10 Most Famous Ancient Towns in China
+See more China’s top attractions at Top 15 Things to Do in China and 10 Most Famous Ancient Towns in China

 Send us a quick inquiry